gdha/backup-disaster-recovery-devroom-fosdem-2017/README.md

 The _"Backup and Disaster Recovery"_ Devroom will take for the very first time place on **Saturday 4 February, 2017** at FOSDEM, at Université Libre de Bruxelles, in Brussels, Belgium.
+The room allocated to us is **AW1.121** and has a capacity for 82 people.

 The devroom is currently looking for content in the form of talks and